Workers' Compensation Insurance and Temporary Modified Duty

 D. Return to Work

 An employee placed on leave of absence for a compensable injury will be returned to work when a Work Status Report (DWC 73), which releases an employee to return to full-time or modified duty employment, is submitted to RMI or the supervisor.
-This form must be submitted on the day of health care visit or the following business day.
+This form must be submitted on the day of the health care visit or the following business day.

 An employee who is unable to return to work at the specified time must return to the health care provider for approval to remain off work; otherwise the person's absence will be considered unauthorized.
 Continued unauthorized absence may result in termination.